mumtazmaqsood/CSSExamples/README.md

             space-between

 #Gropping Flex Items is useful to manage website layout, it gives more control over desigin layout

-align-items:center, this property align items vertically, other values shown below
+# align-items:center, this property align items vertically, other values shown below
                     #center
                     #flex-start   (top)
                     #flex-end      (bottom)
                     #stretch
                     #baseline
+# Wrapping Flex Items
+Flexbox is a more powerful alternative to float-based grids.
+Not only can it render items as a grid—it can change their alignment, direction, order, and size, too.
+To create a grid, we need the flex-wrap property.